 Indulge on this meat free vegan style paella.
-A combination of seasoning, herbs spices and vegetables all prepared on a gigantic paella pan.
-I'm talking about lip smacking, bold Caribbean and Spanish aromatic flavours all in one serving.
+A combination of seasoning, herbs, spices and a medley of vegetables all prepared on a gigantic paella pan.
+I'm talking about lip smacking, bold aromatic flavours all in one serving.

-There's nothing these days that won't stop me from doing a Caribbean rendition of another culture's cuisine.
+There's nothing these days that won't stop me from doing a vegan rendition of another culture's cuisine.

-I also thought it would be the perfect opportunity to showcase something with a tropical theme especially during the cold winter months.
+I also thought it would be the perfect opportunity to showcase something with a ever so slightly tropical theme to it.

-It's a delicious, mouthwatering one pan recipe that really comes together with all the herbs and spices that are used.
+My paella recipe is a delicious, mouthwatering one pan recipe that really comes together using a medley of vegetables, herbs and spices.

 Although it's vegan friendly, meat eaters will hardly notice there's no meat thanks to the chunky vegetables which are used.